 Every school is required to make this report available to families demonstrating how the school meets the needs of SEN pupils.
 Information within this report is required to pay due regard to the ‘Local Offer’.

 We embrace the fact that all children are different and consequently, the educational needs of every child are individual.
 We seek to cater for children at all areas of need and status.
 The following questions and answers will provide information for parents and carers of children with SEN.

 Admission to Greatstone Primary School will be according to the criteria set out in the Governing Body‘s Admissions Policy.
 We will contact the previous school of any child with SEN entering the school at any point other than Reception to determine how the child will be inducted and to enable us to benefit from previous knowledge of the child.
 We will contact the Pre-school of any child with SEN entering the school into Reception for the same reason.

 If you have concerns about your child’s progress, you should initially speak to your child’s class teacher.
-If you continue to be concerned that your child is not making progress, you may speak to the Special Education Needs Co-ordinator (SENCo), for the school.
-The school SEN Governor can also be contacted for support.
+If you continue to be concerned that your child is not making progress, you may speak to the Special Education Needs Co-ordinator (SENCo), Miss Zoe Grimes.
+The school SEN Governor, Mr Phil Morgan-John can also be contacted for support

 The classteacher is your first point of contact should you have any concerns regarding SEN. The classteacher:

 - Checks on the progress of your child and identifies, plans (with support from the SENCo) and delivers any additional help your child may need (this could be targeted work or additional support)

 - Include provision on the ‘Class Provision Map’